 MAG Change 7 has been published (effective date ) on November 18th, 2019 with an Implementation date (entry into force): Feb; 17th, 2020.

 Following an industry request, EASA published an FAQ with reference table on acceptable parts documentation listed in the various Bilateral Agreements between the European Union and its Bilateral partners.

 EASA Part-145 organisations located in the United States are subject to the Bilateral Aviation Safety Agreement (BASA) and Maintenance Annex Guidance (MAG).

 The Part-145 - US organisation working procedures are available for download under:

 - EASA MIP Guidance (MIP-G) for US approved organisations subject to the BASA/MIP agreement (until 01 May 2011)

-- EASA-FAA (MAG) for US approved organisations subject to Agreement between the United States of America and the European Community on cooperation in the regulation of civil aviation safety (as of 01 June 2016 currently at change 6)
+- EASA-FAA (MAG) for US approved organisations subject to Agreement between the United States of America and the European Community on cooperation in the regulation of civil aviation safety, see below 'MAG Change 7'

 Frequently Asked Questions (FAQ)

 What parts of the EASA Form 9 needs to be completed during an Amendment for a name change?

 The FSDO will complete Part 1 and Part 4 of EASA Form 9 for an Amendment due to a name or address change.
 This requirement will be reflected in the next revision to the MAG Section B III.